Brewer v. Williams: Decision

 Once judicial proceedings begin (here, the arraignment in Davenport, Iowa), the Sixth Amendment dictates that a suspect has the right to counsel.
 Williams had asserted his right to counsel.
 He had two lawyers, both had expressed to police that Williams was not to be interrogated without them, and Williams had stated multiple times in the drive that he was going to speak but only after he consulted with a lawyer.
 The statements made by Det.
 Leaming were interrogation since they were made with the intention of eliciting an incriminating statement and played on a known susceptibility.
 There was no attempt on the part of Det.
 Leaming to determine whether Williams wished to waive his right.
-There is no reasonable bases under the circumstances to assume that Williams had knowingly waived his right.
+There is no reasonable basis under the circumstances to assume that Williams had knowingly waived his right.
 Therefore, Williams was being interrogated in custody without the protection of counsel and without having waived that right.

 Justice Potter Stewart's majority opinion, however, contained a footnote suggesting that the evidence provided by Williams could still be constitutionally used in a trial: